Japan Sightseeing Guide

 Tateyama-Kurobe Alpine Route: a sequence of varied transportation options enabling foot passengers to traverse the Japan Alps between Toyama and Nagano prefectures, involving trains, buses, cable cars, and a ropeway.
 The scenery’s spectacular and includes the Tateyama area (one of Japan’s most famous mountains) and the Kurobe Dam.
 The route connects Tateyama Station (at the end of the private Tateyama Line which starts from Toyama Station) and Shinano-Omachi Station (with JR rail connection to Matsumoto) or Nagano.
 For details see the homepage here

 Shirakawago and Takayama: if you’re approaching the Alps from the west (perhaps while making your way back towards Tokyo after visiting Kyoto), another good region to visit is the Gifu Prefecture side on the west of the Central and Northern Alps, easily accessed on the Hida limited express train from Nagoya.
 The main draw cards on this side of the Alps are Shirakawago and Takayama – this is the region where they have all those traditional houses with the steeply sloped roofs to deal with the monumental amounts of snow they get in winter (Shirakawago especially).

 Takayama’s an attractive little town in the mountains north of Nagoya with a well-preserved old quarter.
 The Hida Folk village on the edge of town features a collection of traditional local buildings, and for many Japanese the local beef actually beats the more widely-famous Kobe beef.
-Search Agoda for hotels in Takayama and hotels in Shirakawago
+Search Hotels Combined for hotels in Takayama and hotels in Shirakawago

 The Hida takes 2.5 pretty hours to reach Takayama from Nagoya; some trains are called ‘Hida Wide View’ and have larger windows to enjoy the scenery.